mayurpohane17/OpenLANE-Sky130/README.md

-## Day 3 Design Library Cell and Characterization using Ngspice
+## Day-3-> Design Library Cell and Characterization using Ngspice
 ### Git Clonning Copying Tech File
 The nickson-jose github repo titled `vsdstdcelldesign` was cloned to the local system using the following command